 - Coursework delivered in blended face-to-face, residency-based instruction, online and hybrid models

-- Face-to-face foundation classes that meet on Saturdays and Sundays at Dixon University Center in Harrisburg (between five and 12 Saturdays or Sundays per semester, depending on the course)
+- Face-to-face foundation classes that meet on Saturdays and Sundays at Central Penn in Harrisburg and/or Shippensburg University (between five and 12 Saturdays or Sundays per semester, depending on the course)

 - Field-based residency courses that require you to work in your school district and/or organization with group seminars and professional learning community sessions as needed

 What Types of Careers Could I Get With This Degree?